Job Market Paper

 The effectiveness of prenatal care in protecting maternal health outcomes.
 Link to Draft

 This paper evaluates the effectiveness of prenatal care in improving maternal health by exploiting the 1996 welfare reform (PRWORA) as an exogenous source of variation.
 PRWORA imposed a five-year waiting period on federal Medicaid for recent immigrants.
 States had the option to fund the federally ineligible using state funds, generating heterogeneous state responses.
 I use the cross-state variation and apply a generalized difference-in-difference-in-differences framework to individual birth records from the restricted Vital Statistics Natality files linked to the 1990 Decennial Census.
-My results indicate that greater exposure to PRWORA led to reduced prenatal care visits, later initiation, and higher inadequacy of prenatal care.
+My results indicate that greater exposure to PRWORA was associated with fewer prenatal care visits, later initiation, and greater prenatal care inadequacy.
 On the maternal complications side, the same increase in exposure corresponds to a slight rise in hemorrhage and birth injury, with no apparent effects on uterine rupture or primary cesarean deliveries.
 Taken together, the evidence suggests that PRWORA’s eligibility restrictions reduced access to prenatal care.
-However, the impact on maternal health outcomes is mixed and ambiguous.
+However, the impact on maternal health outcomes is mixed, with increases in risks for certain complications but limited effects for others.

 Working Paper